Lilia Cosman: 2023–present: Senior competitions

 Cosman became age-eligible for senior international competitions in 2023.
 She made her senior international debut at the 2023 European Championships and contributed on the vault and uneven bars toward Romania's fifth-place finish.
 She won the bronze medal in the all-around at the Romanian Championships behind Ana Bărbosu and Sabrina Voinea, and she won a silver medal in the balance beam final.
 She competed at the Heidelberg Friendly with the Romanian team that won a silver medal behind Germany.
 She was selected to compete at the 2023 World Championships alongside Bărbosu, Voinea, Amalia Ghigoarță, and Andreea Preda.
 The team finished in tenth place, earning Romania a team berth for the Olympic Games for the first time since 2012.

 Cosman competed at the 2024 European Championships and placed fourth in the balance beam final.
 She also helped Romania place fourth in the team final, and she finished eighth in the individual all-around.
 She finished fourth in the all-around at the 2024 RomGym Trophy, and she won a bronze medal on the uneven bars behind Algeria's Kaylia Nemour and Hungary's Zsófia Kovács.
 Later that year, Cosman was selected to compete at the 2024 Summer Olympics alongside Ana Bărbosu, Amalia Ghigoarță, Andreea Preda, and Sabrina Voinea.

+Collegiate gymnastics career

+Cosman competed the 2025–2026 season for the Michigan State Spartans, earning a career high 9.900 on the balance beam.
+In May 2026, she announced that she would transfer to Nebraska to continue her academic and athletic career.